jjkrueg/STATA-peanuts/README.md

 # Small STATA packages
-This is my place for small packages that I coded while working as an RA to make my life a little easier with large amounts of data.
+This is my space for small packages that I coded as an RA to make my life a little easier when working with large datasets.

 ## wmc